aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 --8<--
 ```

 The configuration of the endpoints in DC2 is identical to the ones in DC1.
-The only change resides in the name of the leaves used and their ports.
+The only change resides in the name of the leafs used and their ports.

 ## The playbook